Oviva epa4all-client

 TLS Certificate Validation Disabled in Production

-The REST wrapper around epa4all-client runs with TLS certificate validation disabled.
-An attacker on the network path between the ePA service and the Konnektor can present any certificate — self-signed, expired, or with the wrong common name — and intercept the SOAP traffic in cleartext.
+The production REST service entry point builds the Konnektor connection with .trustAllServers(), installing a NaiveTrustManager whose checkServerTrusted() is a no-op, and disables the common-name check.
+There is no other path in the production entry point.
+An attacker on the network path between the ePA service and the Konnektor can present any certificate and intercept the SOAP traffic in cleartext.

 Description